usabilla/usabilla-u4a-react-native/usabilla-react-native/README.md

 - Submit the results of the form.
 - Pre-fill a Passive Feedback form with a custom screenshot.

+Usabilla for React Native allows you to attach a screenshot to a form before sending it by calling:

+`usabilla.loadFeedbackFormWithCurrentViewScreenshot("YOUR_FORM_ID_HERE")`

+This method will take a screenshot of the current visible view and pre-fill the form with it.

 ### Upcoming features
 - Add support for custom variables.
 - Add support for Campaigns (active surveys).